 Unfortunately, not all causes of back pain are as easily preventable.
 Pain can also develop from a chronic or progressive condition, such as degenerative disc disease, or from injuries that may occur spontaneously, such as a herniated disc.

-Back pain often worsens when left untreated, so it is important that you seek immediate treatment from a back specialist if you are experiencing any of the following symptoms of back pain:
+Back pain often worsens when left untreated, so it is important that you seek immediate Indiana back pain treatment from a specialist if you are experiencing any of the following symptoms of back pain:

 - Radiating pain from the back to the leg/foot